Decisions of ICEHR

-All proposals receiving approval through the expedited review process are presented to the full committee for notification.
-Proposals not delegated to expedited review will be reviewed at the meeting.
+All proposals receiving approval through the delegated review process are presented to the full committee for notification.

 Conflict of Interest

-Members shall not be present or otherwise participate in the ICEHR discussions of research with which they are associated as principal or co-researcher, as collaborator, or as supervisor of student research, whether the proposal is from a student, faculty member, or external researcher.
-Similarly, members shall not be involved in the expedited review of research with which they are associated.
+Members shall not be present or otherwise participate in the review and/or discussion of research with which they are associated as principal co-investigator, collaborator, or as supervisor of student research, whether the proposal is from a student, faculty member, or external researcher.
 Members shall also not participate in the review of any proposal where the researcher is someone with whom they have or have had a close personal or financial relationship.
-It is expected that any members perceiving any other conflict of interest will declare the conflict and excuse themselves from the review of the relevant proposal.
+It is required that members declare any conflict or interest, or preceived conflict of interest, and will excuse themselves from the review of the relevant proposal.

 Decisions / Possible Outcomes of the Review Process